RakhithJK/dbeaver-dbeaver-wiki/Windows-Silent-Install.md

 2 | (un)installation aborted by script
 666660 | invalid command-line parameters
 666661 | elevation is not allowed by defines
-666662 | uninstaller detected there's no installed version 666663 | executing uninstaller from the installer failed 666666 | cannot start elevated instance other | Windows error code when trying to start elevated instance"
+666662 | uninstaller detected there is no installed version 666663 | executing uninstaller from the installer failed 666666 | cannot start elevated instance other | Windows error code when trying to start elevated instance"